 The painting offers an insight into the life of the sea bird colony at Heligoland.
-Northern Gannets, Kittiwakes and Common Guillemots are nesting every summer among the steep cliffs of the small North Sea island, located in the middle of nowhere, in the German Bight.
+Northern Gannets, Kittiwakes and Common Guillemots returning every summer to the steep cliffs of the small North Sea island - located in the middle of nowhere in the German Bight.

-In the far hazy distance, you can catch a vague glimpse of the Kittiwakes nesting spots.
-And on the upwardly emerging walls on the left, the light is gently touching the common guillemot colony.
-Dozens of the little birds are pressed close together, trying to use every single spot for nesting opportunity.
-Above their heads a riot is emerging, because the Northern Gannets are fighting for the best spots too.
+In the far hazy distance you can catch a glimpse of the Kittiwakes and on the upwardly emerging walls on the left, the light is gently touching the common guillemot colony.
+Dozens of the little birds are pressed close together trying to occupy every single spot for a nesting opportunity.
+Above their heads a riot is emerging since the Northern Gannets are fighting for some breeding ground as well.

-The Northern Gannet is a fantastic high-speed-diver of the north Atlantic.
-Breeding colonies of the goose-sized seabird have been recorded as being located in the same place for hundreds of years, however the Heligoland colony is very young, established in 1991.
-Gannet pairs are monogamous and may remain together over several seasons, if not for all their lives.
-Little gifts are often displayed to the partner and it is not unusual to see them pick up little rocks or plants as courtship presents.
+The Northern Gannet is a fantastic high-speed-diver of the North Atlantic.
+Breeding colonies of the goose-sized seabird have been recorded located in the same place for hundreds of years.
+However the Heligoland colony is very young established in 1991.
+Gannet pairs are monogamous and may remain together for entire life.
+Little gifts are often displayed to the partner and it is not unusual to see them pick up little rocks or plants as courtship present.
 I tried to show that intimate moment in this painting.